dkuzniar4/FreqAmpTool/README.md

 # FreqAmpTool
 Tool for creating multidimensional frequency characteristics

+Before use this tool you should install dependencies:

+plotly, numpy, scipy

 1. For first you should edit file settings.py as you prefer:

    \# Settings